fluencelabs/nox/vm/examples/README.md

         sbt vm-{EXAMPLE_NAME}/run

 from project root folder.
 This Task compiles Rust code to Wasm code with `docker` image, builds fat jar for this example and runs it.
-Example:
+For example:

         sbt vm-counter/run